-We have audited the accompanying consolidated financial statements of Clifton Park Water Authority and Subsidiary (the Authority) as of and for the year ended December 31, 2022, and the related notes to the consolidated financial statements, which collectively comprise the Authority's basic consolidated financial statements as listed in the table of contents.
+We have audited the consolidated financial statements of Clifton Park Water Authority and Subsidiary (the Authority) as of and for the years ended December 31, 2023 and 2022, and the related notes to the consolidated financial statements, which collectively comprise the Authority's basic consolidated financial statements as listed in the table of contents.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of December 31, 2022 and the changes in its financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Authority as of December 31, 2023 and 2022, and the respective changes in financial position, and where applicable cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.